What Is Food Grade Material?

 Food Grade Materials vs. Food Safe Materials

 While all food-safe materials are food-grade, not all food-grade materials qualify as food-safe.
-The distinction lies in the intended use and whether the food contact surfaces are suitable for human consumption.
-A food safe material meets higher standards to ensure they won't negatively affect food safe products or pose risks during production.
-For example, food grade materials may pass basic quality checks but may not be FDA compliant or capable of handling the recommended safe temperature range for your specific food equipment.
+The distinction lies in the intended use and whether the material can safely come into contact with food without introducing contaminants.
+A food-safe material meets higher standards to ensure it won’t negatively affect food products or pose risks during production.
+For example, food-grade materials may pass basic quality checks but may not be FDA-compliant or capable of handling the recommended safe temperature range for your specific food equipment.
+To ensure food safety means proper protection, choosing materials that meet safety requirements and are suited for their intended use is crucial.
+This provides the highest quality, safety, and performance in production.

 Expert Bio